Unramified Brauer groups of symmetric products and the Brauer-Manin obstructions: Unramified Brauer groups of symmetric products

 Let \(n\) be a positive integer.
-The symmetric group \(S_n\) acts naturally on \(X^n\) by permuting the coordinates.
-If \(X\) is a quasi‑projective variety over a field \(k\), the geometric quotient \(X^n/S_n\) exists as a variety; the quotient map
+The symmetric group \(S_n\) acts naturally on \(W^n\) by permuting the product factors.
+If \(W\) is a quasi‑projective variety over a field \(k\), the geometric quotient \(W^n/S_n\) exists as a variety together with a finite surjective canonical morphism